 All first-year students select one of several topic-based, limited-enrollment courses, all of which are designed to acculturate students to studies at JTS, reflecting the combination of intellectual rigor with an appreciation for Jewish culture, history, and thought; make explicit the questions, benefits, and limitations of particular disciplinary lenses; model methods of study that are academically sophisticated and that may foster one's exploration of identity and personal meaning; and helps strengthen students' critical thinking, oral expression, and writing skills.

 By the beginning of the junior year, students choose a major field.
-The major consists of 30 credits in a chosen department.
+The major consists of 30 credits in a chosen area.
 A total of 24 of the 30 required credits must be taken at List College; 3 of these may be double-counted to fulfill a List College core requirement.
 No more than 6 credits will be counted as transfer credit toward the major.
 3 of the 30 required credits are fulfilled by a senior capstone seminar.
-The choice of major must be approved by the departmental undergraduate adviser.
+The choice of major must be approved by the academic-area undergraduate advisor.
 Students may major in Ancient Jewish Studies, Bible, Jewish Art and Visual Culture, Jewish History, Jewish Literature, Jewish Gender and Women's Studies, Jewish Music, Jewish Thought, Liturgy, Midrash, Modern Jewish Studies, Medieval and Early Modern Jewish Studies, Medieval Scriptural Interpretation, or Talmud and Rabbinics.
-Each department or program determines the specific distribution of courses and requirements for majors.
-A student may petition the dean for an interdisciplinary major, which consists of 30 credits taken from more than one department.
+Each area or program determines the specific distribution of courses and requirements for majors.
+A student may petition the dean for an interdisciplinary major, which consists of 30 credits taken from more than one area.
 An initial declaration of major may, with approval, be modified at any time up to the fall semester of the senior year.

 Of the courses taken for the core, major, and electives above, five must be distributed as follows: